bogdan-404/LFAF-Labs/reports/Laboratory4.md

 To acheive the CNF, we need the following steps:

-1. Add a new start symbol S0 in case S appers in right hand side of at least one production rule
+1. Add a new start symbol S0 in case S appears in right hand side of at least one production rule
 2. Eliminate null productions
 3. Eliminate unit productions
 4. Eliminate unproductive rules